 Organic beekeeping supports healthy, productive hives without synthetics

-The study compared three management systems: conventional, organic, and chemical-free.
+Without the use of toxic synthetic pesticides and antibiotics, the organic beekeeping farms were able to produce slightly more honey than the conventional ones, and significantly more than those that were chemical free.
 Their findings revealed that both organic and conventional systems had significantly higher colony survival rates (over 180%) compared to chemical-free management, and they more than doubled honey production.
-Colonies managed organically performed on par with conventional colonies in terms of survival and productivity, but without the use of synthetic miticides, which supports the idea that organic beekeeping offers a viable and environmentally responsible approach to managing honeybee health.
+Colonies managed organically had similar rates of survival and productivity as those conventionally managed, but without the use of synthetic miticides.